Hero image with Pittsburgh background https://pittplusme.org/study/2802

 STUDY BASICS

 Do you have knee osteoarthritis?
 You may be eligible for a research study to compare the Keeogo Knee Stress-relief Powered Exoskeleton to a passive knee brace in people with knee osteoarthritis (OA).
-Participation involves answering questions and performing tasks during two visits.
+Participation involves answering questions and performing walking tasks for one lab visit.
 Compensation is provided.

 WHAT PARTICIPANTS CAN EXPECT